stevearc/conform.nvim/README.md

   log_level = vim.log.levels.ERROR,
   -- Conform will notify you when a formatter errors notify_on_error = true,
+  -- Conform will not repeat an error for a formatter if it errors successively debounce_errors = true,
   -- Conform will notify you when no formatters are available for the buffer notify_no_formatters = true,
   -- Custom formatters and overrides for built-in formatters